 - Place the pump as close as possible to the liquid being pumped, keeping the number of hose sections and couplings to a minimum.
-The pump should be the highest point between the intake and outlet section of the hoses. - Make sure the ground is firm and as level as possible.
-Block the wheels on the trailer to keep it from moving. - Check the pump discharge area; make sure discharge will not erode the material under the pump or damage any nearby structures. - Make sure all hose couplings are of the same size and type.
+The pump should be the highest point between the intake and outlet section of the hoses. - Make sure the ground is firm and as level as possible. - Check the pump discharge area; make sure it will not erode the material under the pump or damage any nearby structures. - Make sure all hose couplings are of the same size and type.